Medical Student Performance Evaluation (MSPE)

 Your Input

 - Select the author.
-Unless you request otherwise, the Senior Dean for Medical Education will be the author.
+Unless you request otherwise, the Senior Dean for Medical Education and the Associate Dean for Student Affairs will be the authors.

 - Provide a draft of the Noteworthy Characteristics section.

-- Review the MSPE for accuracy prior to its being uploaded into the residency application platform(s) with one of four deans.
+- Review the MSPE for accuracy before it is uploaded into the residency application platform(s) with one of four deans.